You probably have this wrong

 The better strategy: time your caffeine.
 Drink coffee at 8am with breakfast – the glucose supports the caffeine’s effect.
 Have another cup at 11am, right before your workday really intensifies.
 By 2-3pm, you’ve already eaten your afternoon snack (preventing the crash), so if you want more caffeine, it’s enhancing an already-stable state, not masking a glucose deficit.

 Avoid afternoon caffeine (after 2pm) because it interferes with evening sleep, which destroys tomorrow’s productivity.
 Caffeine has a 5-6 hour half-life – a 3pm coffee is still 50% active in your system at 8pm, making it harder to fall asleep.
 Poor sleep tanks your next day’s focus more than any nutrition can compensate for.
-Research shows that moderate sleep deprivation produces cognitive impairments equivalent to significant levels of alcohol intoxication, eliminating any gains from extra hours worked [10].
+Williamson and Feyer found that moderate sleep deprivation produces cognitive impairments equivalent to legally prescribed levels of alcohol intoxication, eliminating any productivity gains from extra hours worked [6].

-Decision fatigue is the progressive decline in the quality of decisions made after a long session of decision-making.
-In the context of nutrition, decision fatigue explains why food choices deteriorate throughout the workday — the afternoon candy bar is less a willpower failure and more a predictable consequence of accumulated cognitive load.
+Decision fatigue is the progressive decline in decision quality after extended decision-making.
+Whether caused by resource depletion or by the increasing effort required to maintain standards, the practical pattern is consistent: food choices deteriorate as the workday lengthens.
+In the context of nutrition, the afternoon candy bar is less a willpower failure and more a predictable consequence of accumulated cognitive load.
 Decision fatigue differs from physical tiredness because it specifically impairs judgment and impulse control rather than muscular effort.

-The framework above assumes you have a kitchen, 30 minutes for lunch, and full control over your meals.
+The nutrition for productivity framework above assumes you have a kitchen, 30 minutes for lunch, and full control over your meals.
 Most people don’t.
-Here’s the realistic version.
+Here is the realistic version.

 “I only have 10 minutes for lunch.”
 Don’t try to cook.
 Prepare breakfast at home and eat it at your desk while working.
 For lunch: grab a rotisserie chicken, a side of vegetables, and a roll.
 Takes 3 minutes and delivers exactly what you need.
 Greek yogurt with granola takes 1 minute to open.
 A sandwich with turkey, cheese, lettuce, and whole-grain bread takes 2 minutes if you make it at home the night before.
 The meal doesn’t need to be cooked.
 It needs to be protein plus fat plus carbs.